mrflolo/Intercom-System/README.md

 - [x] Intercom can only be used inside the zone(s).
 - [x] Feedback on use when the person isn´t in the right job or the Intercom isn´t placed in the zone(s).
 - [x] Currently only available in a mix of German and English

-**What's coming next:**
+- [X] Multi-Language support for English, German, French and Polish

-- [ ] Multi-Language Support for English, German, French and Polish
+**What's coming next:*
-- [ ] Configurable Zones so the Addon can be used on every Map
+- [ ] Configurable zones so the addon can be used on every map (WIP)

 **Requirements:**
 - Currently only works on [Site-10 Map](https://steamcommunity.com/sharedfiles/filedetails/?id=1931210390)
 - Needs [DarkRP](https://steamcommunity.com/sharedfiles/filedetails/?id=248302805) gamemode to work.
-- For better usergroup Management is [ULX](https://steamcommunity.com/sharedfiles/filedetails/?id=557962280) recommended.
+- For better usergroup management is [ULX](https://steamcommunity.com/sharedfiles/filedetails/?id=557962280) recommended.

 ## How to install it:
-Just Subscribe to it on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2147062567) (Currently not published)
+Just subscribe to it on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2147062567) (Currently not published) Or download the latest version of the addon from here.

 ## Translations: